mobin-motaharifar/Gradual-Substrate-Transition/README.md

 # Gradual Substrate Transition
 A Thermally Stable Gradual Substrate Transition for Enhanced Optical Transmission in Photonic Integrated Circuits

-> Please open an issue if anything is missing or unclear.

----

 ## 1 What is in this repo?